comaps/website/content/terms/index.md

 ---
 title: "Terms"
-# description: "Terms of use for Organic Maps application"
+# description: "Terms of use for CoMaps application"
 weight: 1000
 extra:
   menu_title: Terms